Senior Pūoro Music

 - Course Outline:

-To be successful in this course you are expected to be proficient on an instrument to a minimum of three years’ experience and receiving tuition on your instrument either privately or through the itinerant programme.
+To be successful in this course you are expected to be proficient on an instrument to a minimum of four years’ experience and receiving tuition on your instrument either privately or through the itinerant programme.

 Students taking this course should expect to sit at least one external standard and expect evening and public performances.